tanteckfang/tp/docs/UserGuide.md

 For seasoned users, you also have the flexibility to specify whether you would like to sort their names in **ascending** or **descending** order.

 **Format:** `sort name` or `sort name-ascending`
-* Sorts students by their names in the alphabetical order (Aa Bb Cc ...
-Yy Zz).
+* Sorts students by their names in the alphabetical order.

 Examples: